zthxxx/slides/present/code-as-wygiwys/index.md

   render () {
     const Component = this.Component
     if (preview) {
-      // do some
+      // do something
     } else {
-      // do some
+      // do something
     }

     return (